johanlundahl/home_monitor/README.md

 ```

 ## How to use the application
 The application do not have a graphic interface.
 It subscribes to a topic on a MQTT broker.
 Any received value is posted to [Home Store](http://github.com/johanlundahl/home_store) where it is persisted.
 Received values are checked against the defined warning rules in the `home_monitor/manager.py` file.
 If the received value fulfil any of the rules then a warning is posted to a Slack channel.

+Read the [Incoming Webhooks for Slack](https://slack.com/intl/en-se/help/articles/115005265063-Incoming-WebHooks-for-Slack) tutorial to learn more on how to set up your Slack channel so that it can receive messages from external apps.